EDUCBA Logo

 • K = Times of compounding

 Useful When it comes to buying anything, simple interest will always be better.
-Most of the car loans calculate based on simple interest.
+Most car loans calculate based on simple interest.
 Compound interest is useful for investing.
 Since it allows the fund to grow at a faster rate

 Conclusion